 Kick-starters: Girls soccer players of the week

 Every Monday we'll post the girls soccer players of the week.
-Coaches, nominate your players – and show some love for the hard-working defenders who don’t show up in headlines and box scores - by e-mailing us at Michael.Gavin@newsday.com and Laura.Albanese@newsday.com.
-Be sure to follow @MikeGavin7 and @AlbaneseLaura on Twitter for all things girls soccer.
+Coaches, nominate your players – and be sure to show some love for the hard-working defenders who don’t show up in headlines and box scores - by e-mailing us at Michael.Gavin@newsday.comand Stephen.Haynes@newsday.com.
+Also, follow @MikeGavin7 and @StephenHaynes4 on Twitter for all things girls soccer.

 Here are the best of the best in Long Island girls soccer from the week of Sept.
 16 to Sept.
 22:

 Stephanie Brunner, Longwood: Scored the equalizer with 22 seconds remaining in the second overtime as Longwood played to a 1-1 draw with Ward Melville.

 Ashley Coia, Sayville: The junior scored a career-high four goals in a 5-0 win over Rocky Point.